signorpipo/wle-easytune/README.md

     - You create it as follow: `PP.EasyTuneVariables.addVariable(new PP.EasyTuneInteger("Integer 1", 3, 1))`
     - The first parameter is the default value
     - The second parameter is the default step
+  - Bool
+    - You create it as follow: `PP.EasyTuneVariables.addVariable(new PP.EasyTuneBool("Bool 1", true))`
+    - The first parameter is the default value

 Adding new types is as simple as creating the widget to edit them, since after that you just need to attach it to the Easy Tune Widget.